 Type: Around the World

 One of the most unique dining experiences you will ever have is at Elements, an “interactive” restaurant that has live cooking stands within an open kitchen.
-Food from all over the world is served, with a different specialty each day.
-It could be seafood night, Middle Eastern night or Asian night.
+Food from all over the world is served here, with a different theme each day, including seafood night, Middle Eastern night, or Asian night.

 Name: Ata bin Ali Restaurant